SuperOfficeDocs/superoffice-docs/docs/en/request/reply-templates/learn/edit.md

 Editing a reply template can mean one of two things:

-* When using [reply templates in request handling][1], you are free to edit the content of the message before you send it to the customer.
+* When [replying to a request and use a template][1], you are free to edit the content of the message before you send it to the customer.
-* From **Knowledge Base**, you can edit the properties specified when creating the reply template, including amending the reply template text.
+* When you create or edit the template itself, you can edit its properties, including amending the reply template text.
 This type of editing is described below.

-**Steps:**
+## Steps

-1. Select **Knowledge Base > Reply templates**.
+1. Select **Knowledge base** > **Reply templates**.
 2. Go to the folder where the reply template is located.
 3. Click the reply template.
 This takes you to the **View reply templates** screen.
 4. Click the **Edit reply template** button.
 This takes you to the **Reply template properties** screen.